SAP Articles

 Watch for these warning signs:

-• Critical path tasks keep getting delayed by “surprises” that weren’t really surprises
+Critical path tasks keep getting delayed by “surprises” that were actually predictable

-• The same problems keep popping up because nobody has time to fix the root cause
+The same issues repeat because nobody has time to fix the root cause

-• Your best people get pulled into every crisis
+Your best people are pulled into every crisis

 2. Business Users Vanish When You Need Them

-If your design sessions, reviews, or testing cycles get pushed back because business users can’t attend, your resource planning is broken.
-About 72% of failed SAP projects point to missing business users as a major reason why things went sideways.
+If your design sessions, reviews, or testing cycles keep getting delayed because business users are unavailable, something is off.
+About 72% of failed SAP projects cite this as a major factor.

 3. Your Technical People Are Spread Too Thin

-• Switching between SAP modules wastes 20-40 minutes each time
+Switching between modules wastes 20–40 minutes per switch

-• Quality drops by roughly 32% for each extra assignment
+Quality drops by roughly 30% per added assignment

 4. Your Critical Path Keeps Changing